Man holding tablet computer horizontally with tax and other financial graphics projected above it

 The items of income and expenses which make up letting agent statements, or supplier statements, will need to be categorised when creating digital records, unless the income is from jointly-owned property, or the taxpayer chooses to use ‘three line accounts’, or both, and the taxpayer makes use of the Simplification options explained in our main FAQ.

 Where a statement just shows an amount net of fees deducted by the agent, we understand that the net figure may be used for digital records and quarterly updates if the detail of gross income and amounts deducted is not available during the year.
-However, adjustments will be needed at or before the digital tax return stage in order to declare gross income and the expenses netted off (again, unless any Simplification options are used).
+However, adjustments will be needed at or before the MTD tax return stage in order to declare gross income and the expenses netted off (again, unless any Simplification options are used).

 Yes, bank feeds can be used to create digital records, but items of income and expenses will need categorising (unless any Simplification options are used).
 However, data from the bank feed is likely to need adjusting in order to comply with MTD.
 For instance: